Strings (rapper)

 Marinna Louise Teal (born November 25, 1975), better known by her stage names Strings and Tateeze, is an American rapper and jeweler.
 She is best known for her appearances on the remixes of R. Kelly's 1997 single "Gotham City" and Keith Sweat's 1999 single "I'm Not Ready".
 Often considered a protégé of both singers, she signed with the former's Rockland Records in 1995 and the latter's Sweat Records in 1998.
 Her 2000 single, "Tongue Song", entered the Hot Rap Songs chart and was intended to lead her debut album, The Black Widow, which was never released.
-She was the first female artist to sign with Cash Money Records in 2002.
+She was the second female artist to sign with Cash Money Records in 2002.

 Early life

-Her grandfather was Aaron Moore, a famous bluesman from Chicago.
-When growing up, Strings begin singing in the choir in her hometown and won talent show prizes.
-She had her first baby at 13.
+Strings is the granddaughter of Aaron Moore, a famous bluesman from Chicago.
+As a young girl Strings sang in her local church choir and won talent show prizes, but her aspirations to become a rapper were put on hold after she became pregnant at 13 years old.
 After graduating from Chicago Vocational High School she moved to Oklahoma City for five years, where she became an exotic dancer to support her daughter.